bkrem/react-nft-gallery/README.md

 >   Please [open an issue](https://github.com/bkrem/react-nft-gallery/issues) in this case.
 > - The gallery may not render/behave as expected for your use case.
 >   Please [open an issue](https://github.com/bkrem/react-nft-gallery/issues) in this case.
-> - The top-level API (i.e. `NftGalleryProps`) may see breaking changes between releases until standard
->   semantic versioning is adopted from `v1.0.0` onwards.

 - [Installation](#installation)
 - [Usage](#usage)